ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/c/c_ping_protocol_1_0.md

   This example pings Dynamixel.
 The ping returns Dynamixel's Model Number.
 Ping is commonly used to verify that Dynamixel is successfully connected.

-* Supported Dynamixels
+* Supported DYNAMIXEL

-  Protocol 1.0 Dynamixels
+  Protocol 1.0 DYNAMIXEL

 #### Sample code